 Finding balance, and managing the emotions that have come from this situation.
 I recall this one morning where my emotions just got the best of me — the steam came out and I just lost control.
 I got mad and blurted out all of my thoughts and emotions.
 As a result, my kids began crying and then cut me off, expressing loudly that they too felt angry about not being able to see their friends, play in the park, being forced to do school work, and so on.

 And then it hit me.
 Their emotions and struggles are real too!
 Here I am bursting because I feel stressed as a result of juggling the too many roles I have been playing for the past three months: full-time mom, worker, wife to an amazing paramedic, part-time teacher to three kids, daughter, friend, colleague, etc., totally taking for granted my kids’ patience, understanding, calmness and resilience in managing this situation we’re all in.

 Pressure to do it all, and do it all well.
-But what I realized was that the pressure I was putting on myself to be perfect as a mom, worker and teammate, wife, friend, etc. came from no one else but me.
-You can’t be perfect at everything and can’t ever expect yourself or others to be either.
+But what I realized was that the pressure I was putting on myself to be a perfect mom, teammate, wife, and friend, came from no one else but me.
+You can’t be perfect at everything.
 The same goes for the workplace.
 Employees can’t expect their leaders to be perfect during these times, and employers likewise cannot expect perfection from their teams.
 We’re human.
 We have emotions and cope with them in our own way.
 And when we try to be perfect, we place stress on ourselves and those around us and that doesn’t do anyone any good.
 It’s the ideal recipe for burnout.

 This is why I’ve allowed myself to ask for help when I need it, take breaks when it’s necessary, and be open with my team about my needs.
 There is no such thing as pleasing everyone right now, and knowing that has helped me make better decisions.